isabella232/journeys.en/help/using/building-journeys/terminating-a-journey.md

 >[!NOTE]
 >
->Note that you cannot resume a finished or stopped journey.
+>Note that you cannot resume a closed or stopped journey.

 ## Finishing a journey

 You can finish a journey manually to ensure that customers who already entered the journey can finish their path but new users are not able to enter the journey.

-A finished journey version cannot be restarted or deleted.
+A closed journey version cannot be restarted or deleted.
 You can create a new version of it or duplicate it.

 You can stop a journey by clicking **[!UICONTROL Finish]** while hovering over a journey in the list of journeys.